Nerwo/nerwo-contracts/README.md

 `event Payment(uint256 indexed transactionID, address indexed client, IERC20 indexed token, uint256 amount)`

 Emitted when a payment is made.
 It provides the transaction ID, the ERC20 token address, the amount paid, and the address of the client.

+### Reimburse

+`event Reimburse(uint256 indexed transactionID, address indexed client, IERC20 indexed token, uint256 amount)`

+Emitted when a reimburse is made.
+It provides the transaction ID, the ERC20 token address, the amount paid, and the address of the client.

 ### HasToPayFee